RossPatterson/vm-370_docker/README.md

 1. Make a change, commit it, and push it to your fork.
 The `dockertest.yml/DockerTest` GitHub workflow job will test the container build.
 1. Tag the revision as `vn.n.n` (_e.g._, "v1.5.4") and push the tag to GitHub.
 The `dockerpush.yml/DockerPublish` GitHub workflow job will push the container image to Docker.

-# To update the Docker image:
+# To update the Docker image

 1. Clone this repository to your disk.
 1. Download the VM/370 distribution you want to build.